ayebear/config-file/README.md

 ConfigFile
 ==========

-This C++11 class reads simple configuration files, which can be used in all kinds of software.
+This C++11 library reads simple configuration files, which can be used in all kinds of software.
 You can even modify and save configuration files, or you can simply use it to read user settings.

 The main purpose of this project is to have a simple file format which can be used extremely easily in code, and so that users can easily modify these files without worrying about a lot of syntax.
 This is a very loose format, which ignores whitespace, and has dynamic data-types.